 UBS nears settlement with Swiss, UK on rogue trader case

-The Swiss bank has finished its discussions with Finma, the Swiss regulator, and is finalising a settlement with the Financial Services Authority (FSA), the source said.
+The Swiss bank has finished its discussions with Finma, the Swiss regulator, and is finalizing a settlement with Britain's Financial Services Authority (FSA), the source said.
 The two regulators then plan to make a joint announcement.

 The FSA could fine UBS between 20 million and 50 million pounds, the Financial Times said earlier on Thursday, adding that a deal could come next week.

 The two regulators are jointly investigating the bank's control failings that led to Kweku Adoboli, a trader on UBS's "Delta One" desk, losing $2.3 billion for the bank.

 That investigation is continuing after being put on hold during Adoboli's criminal trial.
 He was convicted of fraud and jailed for seven years on Tuesday.